oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 In particular, the repo maintainers must enforce that contributions to the work product are only from TC members and that the Intellectual Property policy under which the TC operates is enforced.
-Our TC's convention is that the chairs and secretary are also named as maintainers to provide backup / continuity if the editor(s) become unavailable.
+Our TC's convention is that the co-chairs and secretary are also named as maintainers to provide backup / continuity if the editor(s) become unavailable.

 OASIS TC Administration will take care of creating the repo, assigning the maintainers, and notifying the